-We have a ‘core programme’ to deliver the new 2014 National Curriculum for science, ‘Collins Snap Science’.
+Science is taught through a blocked week each half-term (Y1-6).
+We use a ‘core programme’ to deliver the new 2014 National Science Curriculum – Collins ‘Snap Science’.
 Each topic within the scheme offers a sequence of lessons which enable ‘working scientifically’ to become embedded and scientific language to be developed.
 Teachers endeavour to include a ‘practical learning element’ within every lesson.
 Each year group also has the opportunity to follow ‘Our Changing World’ units.
 These allow the children to observe changes happening in the environment around them.
 For example, Year 1 will look at seasonal changes.

-Teaching and learning in science at Castlefort is further enhanced through links with our secondary partnership school, Shire Oak Academy, a Science and Mathematics College.
+Teaching and learning in science at Castlefort is further enhanced through links with our secondary partnership school, Shire Oak Academy – a Science and Mathematics College.
 In particular, pupils in Years 5 and 6 have regular opportunities to attend the academy for specialist science lessons.
-They are also invited to take part in after-school science clubs and the annual ‘science showcase’ event held at the academy in March each year.
+They are also invited to take part in after school science clubs and the annual ‘Science Showcase’ event held at the academy in March, each year.

 The school has achieved the Primary Science National Quality Mark (Silver) in recognition of its provision for science.